YIZHE12/DataScienceMakeEasy/deep learning/README.md

 ## Convolutional Neural Network

+It is a great way to reduce number of training examples by sharing weights and sparisity of connection - a value is the later layer is only responded to its receptive field (a fixed number of inputs and not all input).

 In a signal processing prosperity, CNN doesn't use convolution but correlation.
 In signal processing, correlation doesn't need to flip the kernel but convolution does.

 A typical filter is the sobel filter, which is